Edward Aliedong Alhassan

 Hon.
-Edward Aliedong Alhassan was the member of 1st parliament of the 4th Republic of Ghana for Damango-Daboya from 7 January 1993 to 6 January 1997.
-Damango -Daboya is located in the Northern Region of Ghana.
+Edward Aliedong Alhassan (born 15 April 1940) was a member of 1st Parliament of the 4th Republic of Ghana for Damango-Daboya from 7 January 1993 to 6 January 1997.
 He was elected on the ticket of the National Democratic Congress in the 1992 Ghanaian general election.

 Early life and education

 Edward Aliedong Alhassan was born on 15 April 1940.
-He had his education at Damongo Middle Boarding School, Govt.
+He had his education at Damongo Middle Boarding School and Govt.
 Secondary School.
-He obtained a diploma in statistics.
+He graduated from the Tamale Senior High School.
+He obtained a diploma in Statistics.